planet17/my-yii-apps-templates/README.md

 That is templates based on Yii 2 Minimal Application Template.
 You can use some of that on your taste.
 That is a skeletons for Yii 2 application best for starting totally from scratch.

+Causes of creating:

+> Q: Why I do that?
+> A: I need that template for better start with some of my projects

-## DESCRIPTION APPLICATIONS AND CHANGES FROM ORIGIN
+## DESCRIPTION APPLICATIONS AND DIFFERENCES FROM ORIGIN

-**Main changes:**
+**Main differences:**
 - Had done different structure at your server.
-Web and etc. move to WWW, all other moved to Home
+Web and etc. move to www, all other moved to home

-MY PROJECT STRUCTURE
+MY PROJECT STRUCTURE (general)
 -------------------

       home/                 contains all main work code what you can not get outer from server.